-9. How will school prepare and support my child through the transition from key stage to key stage and beyond?
+How will school prepare and support my child through the transition from key stage to key stage and beyond?
 See Section 9- Transition from Year to Year and setting to setting.

-If your child has a statement of special educational needs or an Education, Health and Care plan then this will be discussed at their annual review.
+If your child has an Education, Health and Care plan then this will be discussed at their SEN review.